PiotrekZe/Finger-vein-classification/README.md

 # Finger vein classification

 This repository contains a part of project prepared for the research paper.
 I developed a convolutional neural network (CNN) model for the problem of finger vein classification.
-This model was trained on two publicly available datasets: SDUMLA-HMT (https://doi.org/10.1007/978-3-642-25449-9_33) and MMCBNU_6000 (10.1109/CISP.2013.6744030).
+This model was trained on two publicly available datasets: SDUMLA-HMT (doi: https://doi.org/10.1007/978-3-642-25449-9_33) and MMCBNU_6000 (doi: 10.1109/CISP.2013.6744030).

 Example of image from MMCBNU_6000: